jakezur1/factorlib-polars/README.md

 - Includes an entire Statistics module for easy model evaluation after backtesting.

-- Supporst a wide array of transformations and helper utility functions for creating robust and unique factors.
+- Supports a wide array of transformations and helper utility functions for creating robust and unique factors.

 ## Table of Contents